China port probe into metal financing rattles banks, trade houses

 Qingdao Ports International (6198.HK), the main operator of the Port of Qingdao, and its controlling shareholder raiseda combined HK$2.92 billion ($377 million) in an initial public offering last week, according to sources.
 The stock is due to debut on Friday.

-(Additonal reporting by Manolo Serapio in Singapore, Polly Yam, Xiaowen Bi and Hongmei Zhao in Hong Kong, Ruby Lian in Shanghai, Susan Thomas in London and David Henry in New York; Editing by Ed Davies, Mike Collett-White and Bernard Orr)
+(Additonal reporting by Manolo Serapio in Singapore, Polly Yam, Xiaowen Bi and Hongmei Zhao in Hong Kong, Ruby Lian in Shanghai and Susan Thomas in London; Editing by Ed Davies and Mike Collett-White)